-Did you overdo turkey, mashed potatoes, and pumpkin pie this Thanksgiving?
-Here’s the perfect workout that can help you get back on track!
+Did you overdo it a little this Thanksgiving?
+You’re in luck — here’s a quick and effective cardio and strength training workout to help you get back on track!
 Try to finish this circuit in less than eight minutes.
 Aim to repeat the sequence at least four times with a few minutes of rest in between circuits.
 Do a minimum of 15 reps per exercise.

 Stand with your feet shoulder-width apart.
 Hold a medicine ball in front of you at chest level.
 Push your butt back into a sitting position and bend your knees.
 Stop when your thighs are parallel to the floor.
 Return to a standing position and squeeze your butt.